aanu28/My_Projects_Portfolio/sales-insights-data-analysis-project/README.md

 The final solution provides a consolidated view of the company’s sales performance and empowers leadership with actionable insights to effectively track growth and optimize business strategies.

-For a detailed explanation of the business problem and analytical approach, please refer to the **Sales Insight Theory.docx** file.
+For a detailed explanation of the business problem and analytical approach, please refer to the **Sales Insight Report.docx** file.